mel-miller/mel-site-gtsb/src/pages/about.md

 ##### August 2012 – December 2021

-Directs all aspects of web development and visual communication — including strategic planning, policy development, technical direction, visual branding, service design, and resource management — for the Office of the Chief Information Officer Marketing and Communication department.
+Directed all aspects of web development and visual communication — including strategic planning, policy development, technical direction, visual branding, service design, and resource management — for the Office of the Chief Information Officer Marketing and Communication department.

-Leads a diverse team of developers, UX designers, and visual communicators who are responsible for a large portfolio of websites, web applications, digital assets, style guides, component libraries, and accessible document templates.

-Works hands-on with various development frameworks and design tools — including leading the development of Buckeye UX, a new university-wide design system.
+Led a diverse team of developers, UX designers, and visual communicators who were responsible for a large portfolio of websites, web applications, digital assets, style guides, component libraries, and accessible document templates.
+Also, worked hands-on with various development frameworks and design tools — including leading the development of Buckeye UX, the university-wide design system.

 ### Web Communication Specialist